Blaine-Reid/python_tip_calculator/README.md

 # Python Tip Calculator
+**by Blaine Reid
 ---
-A tip calculator written in python.
-One with UI created with tkinter and another ran completely in the command line
+## Description
+Two versions of a tip calculator written in Python for my first project in my [Justice Through Code](https://centerforjustice.columbia.edu/justicethroughcode) program.
+One is written to be used completely in the command line.
+The other uses tkinter to create a UI for the tip calculator

+## How to Use

+---
+### Non UI Version